-76 artists have been selected to show work alongside 61 London Group members at two exhibitions to be held at The Cello Factory in Waterloo, in May and June where the winners of over £5000 worth of prizes and a solo show will be decided.
+The following 76 artists were selected to show work alongside 61 London Group members at two exhibitions held at The Cello Factory in Waterloo, in May and June.

 Vaughan Grylls, Camilla Emson, Guillermo Monroy, Kaori Homma, Amanda Benson, Mary-Jane Opie, Jane Webb, Rob Miller, Angela Smith, Dominic Negus, Dominic Watson, James Allen, Michael Clark, Charlotte Jonerheim, Austin Cole, Wynn Jones, Rossanne Pellegrino, Paul Gadenne, Caroline Jane Harris, Edward Hryniewicz, Roger Woodiwiss, Yoshimi Kihara, Tim Garwood, Stathis Dimitriadis, Anna Lewis, Eugene Nyee Macki, Melissa Alley, Ruth Solomons, Brian Deighton, Kate Giles, Andrew McCafferty, Tila Rodriguez-Past, Georgina McNamara, Terry Ryan, Miki Shaw, An Gee Chan, Imogen Ward, Maya Ramsay, Carolyn Gowdy, Will Teather, Shelley Wilson, Mark Neumann, Linda Lieberman, Rosie Leventon, Neil Bryant, Paul Hodge, Serena Smith, Madeline Churchill, David R Watson, Polly Bagnall, Helen Banzhaf, Eric Fong, Nicholas Gentilli, Miho Sato, Dean Marsh, Steve Johnson, Saliha Elhoussaini, Jessica Mallock, David Jane, Eliza Bennett, Marguerite Horner, Michael Ward, Christopher Appleby, Stephanie Conway, Judith Jones, Jolene Mok, Victoria Margarita Ahrens, Srinivas Surti, Debbie Lee, Louise Whittles, Dina Varpahovsky, Sumi Perera, Tisna Westerhof, Marenka Gabeler, Steph Goodger, Bronte Woodruff